 Are rare earth materials rare as a natural resource?

-- They are not rare in quantity, in fact, some of them are very abundant in earth’s crust for example cerium is more abundant than copper and lead.
+- They are not rare in quantity some of them are very abundant in the earth’s crust for example cerium is more abundant than copper and lead.
 However, their extraction is very difficult.

-- They occur in many minerals but typically in concentrations too low to be refined in an economical manner.
+- They occur in many minerals but typically in concentrations too low to be refined economically.

-- They are strategically very important due to their use of emerging and diverse technologies which cater to the needs of current society.
+- They are strategically very important due to their use of emerging and diverse technologies that cater to the needs of current society.

-- Its usage range from daily use (e.g., lighter flints, glass polishing mediums, car alternators) to high-end technology (lasers, magnets, batteries, fibre-optic telecommunication cables).
+- Its usage ranges from daily use (e.g., lighter flints, glass polishing mediums, car alternators) to high-end technology (lasers, magnets, batteries, fiber-optic telecommunication cables).

 - The global demand for REMs has increased significantly in line with their expansion into high-end technology, environment, and economic areas.

-- Due to their unique magnetic, luminescent, and electrochemical properties, they help in technologies perform with reduced weight, reduced emissions, and energy consumption; therefore give them greater efficiency, performance, miniaturization, speed, durability, and thermal stability.
+- Due to their unique magnetic, luminescent, and electrochemical properties, they help technologies perform with reduced weight, reduced emissions, and energy consumption; therefore giving them greater efficiency, performance, miniaturization, speed, durability, and thermal stability.

 What are the uses of Rare Earth Metals (REMs) in Defense?